unixwzrd/oobabooga-macOS/README.md

-# Just a placeholder
+# Use the GPU on your Apple Silicon Mac

-You probabky want this: [Apple Silicon Support for oobabooga text-generation-webui](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS-Install.md)
+## You probably want this: [Building Apple Silicon Support for oobabooga text-generation-webui](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS-Install.md)

+## If you hate standing in line at the bank: [oobabooga macOS Apple Silicon Quick Start for the Impatient](https://github.com/unixwzrd/oobabooga-macOS/blob/main/macOS_Apple_Silicon_QuickStart.md)